 According to a report, Apple demonstrated its mixed reality headset to the company's 100 top executives at the Steve Jobs Theater last week.

-In the latest edition of his newsletter “Power On” explained Gurman said the "momentous gathering" is a "major milestone" ahead of the headset's public announcement, scheduled for June.
-The event was meant to gather Apple's top brass around the company's next big platform.
-Since 2018, senior Apple executives have gotten a glimpse of the headset every year, but those showings have been discreet glimpses of the project's progress rather than a showcase of the full device.
-The most recent showing at the Steve Jobs Theater was reportedly a far more significant event that was "polished, glitzy and exciting."
+In the latest edition of his newsletter “Power On” explained Gurman said the "significant gathering" is a "key milestone" ahead of the headset's planned public announcement in June.
+The event was intended to gather Apple's top employees around the company's next major platform.
+Since 2018, senior Apple executives have given a glimpse of the headset every year.
+However, these demonstrations were more like discreet glimpses into the project's progress than a showcase of the complete device.
+The most recent demonstration at the Steve Jobs Theater was reportedly a far more significant event that was "polished, glitzy, and exciting."
 While anticipation for the device's launch grows within Apple, Gurman added that the device will likely launch with some potential issues:

 Apple introduces mixed reality headset internally: Important milestone reached